Antonio417/Data_Analyst_Portfolio/README.md

 # SQL
 | Project Name | Description | Functions |
 |---|---|---|
-| 🍜[Danny's Diner](https://github.com/Antonio417/Data_Analyst_Portfolio/tree/main/SQL/Danny's-Diner) | Use data to answer a few simple questions about customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with customers will help him deliver a better and more personalised experience for his loyal customers.
-These insights will be used to help him decide whether the expantion of existing customer loyalty program is needed.
+| 🍜[Danny's Diner](https://github.com/Antonio417/Data_Analyst_Portfolio/tree/main/SQL/Danny's-Diner) | Use data to answer a few simple question about customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Having this deeper connection with customers will help the owner to deliver a better and more personalised experience for their loyal customers.
+These insights will be used to help decide whether the expansion of existing customer loyalty program is needed.

 # Excel
 | Project Name | Area | Description | Tools and Functions |